CraftySalamander/RTS_Overlay/Readme.md

 When available, the easiest way to design a build order is through a dedicated website which can output the build orders in correct format (e.g. [buildorderguide.com](https://buildorderguide.com) for AoE2).
 On top of that, many existing build orders can be found on these websites.

 Alternatively, you can write it in the [Add build order](pictures/common/action_button/feather.png) panel.
-A few helper buttons allow you to automatically get a basic template, format it and select images by clicking on them.
+A few helper buttons allow you to automatically get a basic template, format it, display it and select images by clicking on them.
+For some games, it is also possible to evaluate the time for each step (to be used with the timer feature).
 See the full instuctions on the corresponding panel.
 You can also copy and adapt a sample provided in the [build_orders](build_orders) folder.